syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/data-binding/webapi-service-binding.md

 ---
 layout: post
-title: Bind data to the Syncfusion ##Platform_Name## Component using WebApiAdaptor of DataManager and perform CRUD operations.
+title: Bind data to the Syncfusion ##Platform_Name## Control using WebApiAdaptor of DataManager and perform CRUD operations.
-description: Learn how to retrieve data from WebApi controller, bind it to the Syncfusion DataGrid component using WebApiAdaptor of DataManager, and perform CRUD operations.
+description: Learn how to retrieve data from WebApi controller, bind it to the Syncfusion DataGrid control using WebApiAdaptor of DataManager, and perform CRUD operations.
 platform: ej2-asp-core-mvc
 control: WebApi Service Binding
 publishingplatform: ##Platform_Name##
 documentation: ug
 ---

-# Bind data to the Syncfusion ASP.NET Core components using WebApiAdaptor of DataManager and perform CRUD operations
+# Bind data to the Syncfusion Controls using WebApiAdaptor

-In this topic, we are going to learn how to retrieve data from WebApi Controller, bind to Grid component using **WebApiAdaptor** of `DataManger`, and perform CRUD operations.
+In this topic, we are going to learn how to retrieve data from WebApi Controller, bind to Grid control using **WebApiAdaptor** of `DataManger`, and perform CRUD operations.

 You can use the WebApiAdaptor of DataManager to interact with Web APIs created with OData endpoint.
 The WebApiAdaptor is extended from the ODataAdaptor.
 Hence, to use WebApiAdaptor, the endpoint should understand the OData formatted queries sent along with the request.